smfo/whatILearntToday/React/hooks/useRef.md

 `const refContainer = useRef(initialValue);`

-We can change the element in the DOM by changin the current value of the refered element.\
+We can change the element in the DOM by changing the current value of the refered element.\
 You assign a reference to an element by so `{ref}={refContainer}`.
 ```javascript